Fathers' Day (1997 film): Production

+Attempts had been made to remake Francis Veber's Les Compères since the mid 1980s when the project was originally in development with 20th Century Fox.
+After a first draft that adhered very closely to the original was rejected for feeling overly leaden, National Lampoon writer Tod Carroll wrote a subsequent draft that only kept the basic premise about two men looking for a runaway boy because they each believe he's their son.
+Veber praised Carroll's script, after the initial shock and ire of seeing his writing discarded, for finding its own identity within the requisite Americanization while also noting culturally mandated changes such as changing the plot point of the reason for the boy's mother requesting the help in finding her runaway son.
+In the French original, her current husband is indifferent to the boy having run away and has no desire to go look for him.
+Executives at 20th Century Fox were worried about portraying a father this way so it was opted to make the mother divorced in order to create a situation that would be accepted as "moral".

 Billy Crystal and Robin Williams had been looking for a feature film to star in together, with their only previous joint film being Hamlet (in separate scenes).
 Crystal was given a copy of the 1983 French comedy Les Compères by his agent at Creative Artists Agency.
 Said Crystal, "I looked at it and thought this would be great for me and Robin.
 I called Robin and said, 'You gotta look at this thing.'
 Robin said, 'I love this too.'
 Then I went to a dinner party at [Warner Bros. production chief] Bob Daly's house and he said, 'We're excited about the prospect of you and Robin doing a movie together'.
 And Ivan was there and he said, 'What movie?
 Les Compères?
 I'm in'.
 I got everybody in.
 I did the producer's job.
 It was weird."

 When asked whether they improvised during filming, Williams said, "We mostly stuck to the script, but of course we had some fun every once in a while."